 Sewing experience.
 Plenty of sewing experience is a must when starting a sewing business.
 A business owner needs to be knowledgeable in sewing concepts, machines, fabric properties, and more.

 Attention to detail.
-Detail is so important in sewing, and a business owner with an eye for detail will be able to produce quality goods and to use quality control to ensure that all of their products represent the business well.
+Detail is so important in sewing, and a business owner with an eye for detail will be able to produce quality goods and use quality control to ensure that all of their products represent the business well.

 Troubleshooting skills.
-Problems and challenges will arise in the sewing industry, whether it’s working with uncooperative fabric or identifying an issue with a pattern.
+Problems and challenges will arise in the sewing industry, whether working with uncooperative fabric or identifying an issue with a pattern.
 Any business owner will benefit from troubleshooting skills.